 The people who call Sayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sayville residents report their race to be White, followed by Asian.
 Important ancestries of people in Sayville include Italian, German, English, and Polish.

 The most common language spoken in Sayville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Hindi.